matplotlib/CZI_2024-06_mpl/proposal.md

 > deliverables (maximum of 250 words).

-Over the period of the currently active grant, we believe we have successfully achieved our targets:
+Over the period of the currently active grant, we believe we have successfully achieved our CZI targets:

-- Feature releases made at a regular 2-per-year schedule, typically with 3 bugfix releases between them
+- Two feature releases and 4-6 bugfix releases per year
-- Initial response to all issues / new PRs within a week
+- Initial response to new issues and PRs within a week
-- Resolve majority of new issues / PRs within 1 month
+- Resolve majority of new issues and PRs within 1 month
-- Resolve 75 issues / quarter
+- Resolve 75 issues per quarter
-- Merge or close 75 PRs / quarter
+- Merge or close 75 PRs per quarter

 We have implemented several larger projects, including changing build systems to Meson, overhauling our website, and moving compiled extensions to pybind11.
 We identified several medium size projects, such as adding a new GTK4 backend (with high DPI support), completing font fallback work started by our Google Summer of Code student, and writing our mission statement.
-At this time, two medium-size projects -- a high DPI refactor, and knockout group-based collection drawing -- have been started and are in progress to be completed by the end of the grant.
+Two additional medium-size projects are in progress and expected to be completed by the end of the grant.

 Python 3.12 exposed a fatal, but hidden, bug on macOS.
-In part due to this active grant, we were able to timely address this issue with bugfix releases for both the current and previous feature releases within two weeks.
+In collaboration with a NASA funded RSE we addressed this issue with bugfix releases for both the current and previous feature releases within two weeks.

-As community outreach, we ran sprints at Grace Hopper Day Celebration (2022, 2023), SciPy (2022, 2023), PyData NYC (2023), and PyData Global (2023).
+As community outreach, we ran sprints at Grace Hopper Day Celebration (2022, 2023), SciPy (2022, 2023), PyData NYC (2022, 2023), and PyData Global (2023).
 These sprints exposed new contributors, including those from underrepresented groups, to contributing to Matplotlib specifically and open source in general.